 Jessica French is a Seattle-based composer, soprano, and music educator.
 As a composer, she specializes in choral music, both sacred and secular.
 Her works have been commissioned and performed by various ensembles including Seattle Pro Musica, Northwest Girlchoir, Seattle Girls Choir, Choral Arts Northwest, Opus 7 Vocal Ensemble, Chorosynthesis, Kantorei of Kansas City, and the American Creators Chorus at the Oregon Bach Festival Composers Symposium.
 Her music has been featured at venues throughout the Pacific Northwest, including Benaroya Hall, St. James Cathedral, St. Mark’s Cathedral, and Plymouth Church in Seattle, as well as internationally in Poland, the Czech Republic, and at Gloucester Cathedral in the UK.
 Her works have been included on reading sessions at the 2015 Washington ACDA Summer Institute and at the 2019 National ACDA Conference.
 Jessica has a rare neurological ability called synesthesia, in which various senses are linked to one another, mainly in the form of colors associated with notes, timbres, and words.
 This ability lends a singularly unique voice to her writing style.
 Her compositions are available through The French Press, MusicSpoke, and E.C.
-Schirmer (as part of the Dale Warland Choral Series).
-In addition, seven of her choral works have been endorsed by Project : Encore and included in their Catalog of Contemporary Choral Music.
+Schirmer, as part of the Dale Warland Choral Series.
+In addition, eight of her choral works have been endorsed by Project : Encore and included in their Catalog of Contemporary Choral Music.
 Jessica was recently named Choral Arts Northwest’s Composer-in-Residence for the 2020-21 season, and was a finalist for the American Prize in Choral Composition in 2018-19 for her O Nata Lux, as well as in 2019-2020 for her Love Came Down at Christmas.
 Recently, she was awarded the 2020 AGO/ECS Publishing Award in Choral Composition, where she will write a work for choir and organ, which will be published by ECS Publishing, and receive a world premiere performance at the American Guild of Organists National Convention in Seattle in 2022.

 As a soprano, Jessica sings with Choral Arts Northwest in Seattle, which had the honor of performing for President Obama and the First Lady at the White House in December 2015.
 She is a section leader for the Women's Schola at St. James Cathedral in Seattle and sings with St. James’ professional vocal ensemble, Cantorei.
 She has also sung on various video game and movie soundtracks.